 Hello friends, hope you are having fun.
-In today’s post, we will have a look at Serial Communication with 8051 Micrcontroller in Proteus ISIS.
+In today’s post, we will have a look at Serial Communication with 8051 Microcontroller in Proteus ISIS.
 In the previous post, we have seen a detailed post on LED Blinking Project using 8051 Microcontroller in Proteus ISIS, which was quite a simple tutorial.
-And I hope if you are new to 8051 Micrcontroller then from that post you must have got some idea about C Programming of 8051 Micrcontroller.
+And I hope if you are new to 8051 Microcontroller then from that post you must have got some idea about C Programming of 8051 Microcontroller.

 Now, today we are gonna go a little further and will have a look at Serial Communication with 8051 Microcontroller and we will also design the simulation of this project in Proteus ISIS software.8051 Microcontroller also supports Serial port similar to Arduino and PIC Microcontroller.
 And the communication protocol is exactly the same as its a Serial Port.
 But obviously the syntax is bit different as we are not working in Arduino software or MPLAB.
 So let’s get started with it.